-Do I Want to Be a Patient Registration Specialist?
+Should I Become a Patient Registration Specialist?

 |Experience||1-2 years in a busy medical office setting; some employers may provide on-the-job training|

-|Key Skills||Strong customer service, communication and organizational skills; knowledge of medical terminology and various health insurances; type at least 30 words per minute|
+|Key Skills||Strong customer service, communication, and organizational skills; knowledge of medical terminology and various health insurances; type at least 30 words per minute|

-Step 1: Earn a Postsecondary Certificate
+Step 1: Complete Postsecondary Training

-Step 2: Acquire Work Experience and/or On-the-Job Training
+Step 2: Gain Experience and On-the-Job Training

-Step 3: Obtain a Patient Registration Specialist Position
+Step 3: Advance to Patient Registration Specialist

 Once individuals have acquired enough work experience, they may choose to apply for patient registration specialist positions in hospitals, physicians' offices and medical clinics.
 Those who have successfully completed on-the-job training may be able to secure patient registration specialist positions as soon as their training is complete.

 According to the U.S. Bureau of Labor Statistics, certification for patient registration specialists is voluntary, but most employers prefer it.
 Those who've earned an associate's degree through an accredited health information management program are eligible to earn the Registered Health Information Technician (RHIT) credential through the American Health Management Information Association (AHIMA).
 This certification must be renewed every two years, and renewal requires 20 continuing education units.